London property ‘hotspots’25 Mar 2019

-With 2014 now off the starting blocks, property professionals across the country have made their predictions as to what is in store for the property market over the next twelve months.
-Simon Nosworthy, head of the residential property department at Osbornes solicitors gives a rundown of areas which are predicted to be London ‘hotspots’ in 2014.
+Property professionals across the country have made their predictions as to what is in store for the property market over the next twelve months.
+Simon Nosworthy, head of the residential property department at Osbornes solicitors gives a rundown of areas that are predicted to be London ‘hotspots’.

-In terms of property prices the more optimistic forecasters are predicting an 8% rise in value in 2014, Those predicting growth at this level include RICS and the UK’s largest lender, Halifax.
+In terms of property prices the more optimistic forecasters are predicting an 8% rise in value.
+Those predicting growth at this level include RICS and the UK’s largest lender, Halifax.

 If you are not an investor who cannot afford to buy in Central London (which let’s face it is the majority of us!) what other areas in London are considered as “hotspots” to buy in over 2014.

 The most high profile works taking place is at Nine Elms on the South Bank, with the jewel in the crown being the revamped Battersea Power Station.
 Although works won’t be complete within the next 12 months we will see some serious building work taking place, going some way to shape the development which will include 16,000 new homes.

 With a proposed extension to the northern line on the cards to include new stations at Wandsworth Road and Battersea Power Station the journey time to the City is reduced and the close proximity to schools and parks makes this new development is a natural addition to what is dubbed ‘nappy valley’ i.e. Wandsworth and Clapham.